simon-k/reviewabot/README.md

 ## Limitations
 This is a very simple bot that uses the OpenAI API to generate a review message for a PR.
-It is not very smart and will not be able to provide a lot of help.
-It is more of a proof of concept than a real tool.

-The reason is that the tool does not have the entire context of the repository like GitHub copilot would have.
+Reviewabot only knows about the PR diff.
+It does have the entire repository as a context like GitHub Copilot might have.

-So there might be better solutions out there.
+There might be better solutions out there.
 And I am sure that GitHub is working on a CodeReview Bot that will be able to do this better.

-## How to use this too
+## How to use this tool
 ### 1. Create a user account for the reviewer/bot and add it as a collaborator
 Go to Github and create a new user account that will be used to review the PRs.
 Add the new user as a collaborator to your repository.

 ### 2. Create a Personal Access Token
 Under settings for the new user account, create a new Personal Access Token that has access to source and read/write to Pull Requests.

 ### 3. Create an OpenAI API key
 Go to OpenAI and create an API key.

 ### 4. Create a GitHub Action in your repository
 Create a new GitHub Action in your repository that runs the Reviewabot.
 Use the action from the Marketplace.

 https://github.com/marketplace/actions/reviewabot

 ### 5. Create a PR and assign your reviewer to it
-Create a PR and assign the reviewer to it.
-The reviewer will then generate a review message for the PR.
+Make sure the GitHub action is triggered in a workflow.
+See the description in [Reviewabot Marketplace](https://github.com/marketplace/actions/reviewabot).

-The reviewer will always approve your PR.
+Reviewabot will always approve your PR.

-### Debugging the pipeline
-_The pipeline is skipped_
-This is most likeley because the repository action variable `REVIEWER_NAME` has the wrong value.
-It should be the name of the user that reviews the code.
-It is the user that you created in step 1.

 ## How to run this locally
 Download the source and run the following command in the root of the project: